ziishaned/git-profile/README.md

 # git-profile

-> Utility that helps you switch git configurations with ease
+> :octocat: Utility that helps you switch git configurations with ease

 ## Preface